AsaRadcliffe/Basic-Device-Security/README.md

 <p>While still in global configuration mode, we will also enhance the security of our device by assigning an encrypted password.
 Assigning unencrypted passwords using the 'enable password' command is poor security practice and should be avoided in scenarios where security is critical.

 In this exercise, we will be using Type 5 encryption by using the 'enable secret < password >' command.
-While Type 8 encryption is more secure and is becoming the new security standard, Type 5 may still be used in situations where compatibility with older devices is necessary, or when organizational policies have not yet been updated to require Type 8.
-However, it's important to consider that as security requirements evolve, transitioning to Type 8 encryption should be a priority to ensure the highest level of protection.
-To assign type 8 encryption you would type 'enable algorithm-type sha256 secret < password >'. </p>
+While Type 9 encryption is more secure and is becoming the new security standard, Type 5 may still be used in situations where compatibility with older devices is necessary, or when organizational policies have not yet been updated to require Type 9.
+However, it's important to consider that as security requirements evolve, transitioning to Type 9 encryption should be a priority to ensure the highest level of protection.
+To assign type 9 encryption you would type 'enable algorithm-type scrypt secret < password >'. </p>

 <p align = "center">